Compare Mortgage Loans for February 2023

 Types of Mortgages

 Mortgages come in a range of shapes and sizes.
 Here are the most common types of mortgages:

-Spreading installments over a longer period of time reduces the monthly cost thus increases the cumulative amount of interest paid by the borrower over the life of the loan.
+Spreading installments over a longer period of time reduces the monthly cost thus increasing the cumulative amount of interest paid by the borrower over the life of the loan.